13 mistakes you can make when preparing and leading a webinar

 9. Hard for the audience to participate

-When you plan an engaging webinar, you should ensure that the communication flows both ways.
+When you plan an engaging webinar, you should ensure that the communication flows both ways to eliminate more webinar mistakes.
 The first issue you should think about is the structure of your webinar.
 Make sure you plan on some pauses for engaging your listeners and encouraging them to speak out.

 Another thing that you should prepare is having the right tools.
 When picking a platform to organize your webinar, make sure that it has options like breakout rooms, polls, surveys, or a chat.
 This way, your participants will feel more comfortable to ask questions or reply to you.

 LiveWebinar has various features that let you easily engage the audience in a natural way.
 One of the most exciting options is a live whiteboard.
-You can explain your ideas in a more interactive way, making the webinar more interesting for your attendees.
+You can explain your ideas in a more interactive way, making the webinar more interesting for your attendees and without any webinar mistakes.

 Also, you should pay attention to the Vote Manager feature.
 This lets you ask various questions to your audience, regarding not only the flow of the presentation but also organizational issues.
 Think about questions such as whether the participants agree to the webinar being recorded, or if they want to receive a copy of your presentation afterwards.
 Let nothing slip through the cracks.